-4.4 Lidar Collection
+4.4 LIDAR COLLECTION

-- 4.4.1 Multiple Discrete Return, capable of at least 3 returns per pulse - 4.4.2 Intensity values are required for each return.
-The values are to be recorded in the. las files normalized to 16-bit as required by the LAS specification.

-- 4.4.3 Aggregate Nominal Pulse Spacing (ANPS) of no greater than 0.71 meter, dependent on the local terrain and landcover conditions.
+- 4.4.1 Multiple Discrete Return, capable of at least 3 returns per pulse with a minimum of a first return and a last return and at least one additional intermediate return.
+All returns captured during acquisition shall be delivered.
+Return number shall be recorded. - 4.4.2 Intensity values are required for each return.
+The values are to be recorded in the .las files normalized to 16-bit as required by the LAS specification. - 4.4.3 Aggregate Nominal Pulse Spacing (ANPS) of no greater than 0.35 meter, dependent on the local terrain and landcover conditions.
 Assessment to be made against single swath, first return data located within the geometrically usable center portion (typically -90%) of each swath.
-Average along-track and cross-track point spacings should be comparable. - 4.4.4 Data Voids [areas => $(4NPS)^2$ , measured using $1^{st}$ returns only] within a single swath are not acceptable, except: - a) where caused by water bodies - b) where caused by areas of low near infra-red (NIR) reflectivity such as asphalt or composition roofing. - c) where appropriately filled-in by another swath - 4.4.6 The spatial distribution of geometrically usable points is expected to be uniform and free from clustering.
-In order to ensure uniform densities throughout the data set: - a) A regular grid, with cell size equal to the design NPS\2 will be laid over the data. - b) At least 90% of the cells in the grid shall contain at least two LiDAR point. - c) Assessment to be made against single swath, first return data located within the geometrically usable center portion (typically -95%) of each swath. - d) Acceptable data voids identified previously in this specification are excluded. - e) Aggregate nominal pulse density (ANPD) of the LiDAR shall be equal to or greater than 2.0 pulses per square meter (ppsm) - 4.4.7 Positional Accuracy Validation will require the absolute and relative vertical accuracy to be verified.
+Average along-track and cross-track point spacings should be comparable. - 4.4.4 Data Voids [areas => $(4NPS)^2$ , measured using $1^{st}$ returns only] within a single swath are not acceptable, except: - a) where caused by water bodies - b) where caused by areas of low near infra-red (NIR) reflectivity such as asphalt or composition roofing. - c) where appropriately filled-in by another swath - 4.4.5 The spatial distribution of geometrically usable points is expected to be uniform and free from clustering.
+In order to ensure uniform densities throughout the data set: - a) A regular grid, with cell size equal to the design NPS\2 will be laid over the data. - b) At least 90% of the cells in the grid shall contain at least two LiDAR point. - c) Assessment to be made against single swath, first return data located within the geometrically usable center portion (typically -95%) of each swath. - d) Acceptable data voids identified previously in this specification are excluded. - e) Aggregate nominal pulse density (ANPD) of the LiDAR shall be equal to or greater than 8.0 pulses per square meter (ppsm) - 4.4.6 Positional Accuracy Validation will require the absolute and relative vertical accuracy to be verified.
 A detailed report of the validation processes shall be delivered. - a) Relative Vertical Accuracy refers to the internal geometric quality of a lidar dataset, without regard to surveyed ground control.
 Two primary factors will be assessed: - Smooth Surface repeatability (intraswath) is a measure of variations on a surface expected to be flat and without variation.
 Single-swath data will be assessed using only single returns in nonvegetated areas.
 The maximum acceptable variations within sample areas are <= 6 cm. - Overlap consistency is a measure of geometric alignment of two overlapping swaths.
 Multiple locations within overlap in nonvegetated areas of only single returns will be assessed.
 Differences in swath overlap will not exceed a maximum of 16 cm or <=8 cm RMSDz. - b) Check Points.
 The Positional Accuracy Standards for Digital Geospatial Data (American society for Photogrammetry and Remote Sensing, 2014) ties the required number of check points for vertical accuracy assessment to the areal extent of the project. - Nonvegetated Vertical Accuracy (NVA) check points shall be surveyed in clear, open areas, devoid of vegetation and other vertical artifacts.
 Ground that has been plowed or otherwise disturbed is not acceptable.
 The same check points may be used for NVA assessment of the point cloud and DEM. - Vegetated Vertical Accuracy check points shall be surveyed in vegetated areas (typically characterized by multiple return data). - Quantity of check points shall meet ASPRS Positional Accuracy Standards for Digital Geospatial Data recommendations.